savonet/book/installation.md

 running `opam --version`).

-If you are installing opam for the first time, you should initialize the list of opam packages\TODO{dire comment répondre aux questions posées par opam}
+If you are installing opam for the first time, you should initialize the list of opam packages

 ```
 opam init
 ```

-(if it complains about the absence of `bwrap`, either install it or add the flag `--disable-sandboxing` to the above command line) and install a recent version of the ocaml compiler
+You can answer yes to all the questions it asks (if it complains about the absence of `bwrap`, either install it or add the flag `--disable-sandboxing` to the above command line).
+Next you should install a recent version of the OCaml compiler

 ```
-opam switch create 4.08.0
+opam switch create 4.11.1
 ```

 It does take some minutes, because it compiles OCaml, so get prepared to have a